Kiau-Technologies-PBC/Kiau-Technologies-PBC.github.io/README.md

 Max Van Dorn
 Created node positioning attributes such that the nodes text is always opposite from the middle of the screen.
 Then added this to the y axis as well.
 Then smoothened the transition a little.
+Also added more iphone compatibility, making the graph generate more vertical for phones.

 04/07/2025
 Max Van Dorn